How to Communicate with Blue-Collar Candidates

 Sixty-seven percent of global recruiters say the key benefit of automation is saving time, so if you're looking to streamline the hiring process, automate as much communication with candidates as possible.
 This can help keep the process moving forward and ensure that everyone is kept in the loop.

 For starters, you can use automation software to gauge how responsive a candidate is.
 If they don't respond to your initial automated outreach, you can quickly move on to other candidates.
 Additionally, automation can be used to check for any required licenses or certifications, or to clarify questions about their previous experience.
+Tools like bulk applicant messaging take automation even further, allowing you to notify large groups of candidates about new openings, hiring events, or next steps in just a few clicks.

 As the candidate progresses through the hiring process, automation can also simplify and speed up interview scheduling.
 Scheduling software like Calendly can eliminate the back-and-fourth of agreeing on a time that works for everyone, while hiring solutions like Team Engine can automate interview confirmations and reminders.

 At the end of the day, nothing beats in-person communication with candidates, but it isn't always possible in fast-paced labor industries that run all hours of the day.
+Communicating effectively with blue-collar candidates requires a mix of speed, accessibility, and consistency.

 That's why the next best thing for communicating with blue-collar staff is a text message because it's quick, easy, and efficient.
 To really maximize your recruiting effort, automate those texts for the repetitive parts of the process—like initiating contact and scheduling interviews.
 That way, you’ll have the candidate scheduled for an interview before most companies will have even looked at their application.